 Let's start by configuring Sahara server.
 The server is packaged with two sample config files: sahara.conf.sample-basic and sahara.conf.sample.
 The former contains all essential parameters, while the later contains the full list.
 We recommend to create your config based on the basic sample, as most probably changing parameters listed here will be enough.

 First, edit connection parameter in the [database] section.
 The URL provided here should point to an empty database.
-In case of SQLite, if the database file does not exist, it will be automatically created by sahara-db-manage.
-For instance, the following URL should work in most environments:
+For instance, connection string for mysql database will be: